Vaishag7/Vaishag7/README.md

 ### Hi there 👋
+This is Vaishnavi Agnihotri, a third year undergraduate in the department of Chemical Engineering at IIT Bombay.
+I am always enthusiastic to talk about tech, Biotech, Finance and all cool and interesting stuff.
+For me, Code and Charachter matters the most

 <!--
 **Vaishag7/Vaishag7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.